Skip to main content

 TBT measures the time a user is blocked from doing interactions at the critical page load time and is a metric that you want to get close to as 0 as possible.

-These three metrics are the most important when defining your performance KPIs.
+These metrics are the most important when defining your performance KPIs.
 There are a bunch of other metrics (speed index comes to mind), and they all serve a common purpose: to improve the experienced speed for the end-user.
 Frontend performance is an essential factor in digital product design, and the metrics described above measure just that.

 When optimizing frontend performance, you also need to monitor your backend performance.
-For example, with a headless commerce approach, you must ensure your back end has a fast ecommerce API.
+For example, with a headless commerce approach, you must ensure your back end has a fast eCommerce API.

-Open Chrome dev tools, go to the Audits panel, and run a test with the Performance checked.
+Open Chrome dev tools, go to the Audits panel and run a test with the Performance checked.
 It uses Lighthouse in the background and gives back a range of metrics, with the Core Web Vitals taking center stage.

 If you haven't done so, add your website to Google Search Console.
 It is a free Google tool that helps you stay on top of your website's SEO performance, i.e., you can track and measure for which keywords you rank and with which URLs and also diagnose technical SEO issues like CWV and crawability of your website.